mossblaser/yarp/README.md

 Motivating Example
 ------------------

-This programming style will be familliar to anyone who has used a spreadsheet.
+This programming style will be familiar to anyone who has used a spreadsheet.
 In a spreadsheet you can put values into cells.
 You can also put functions into cells which compute new values based on the values in other cells.
 The neat feature of spreadsheets is that if you change the value in a cell, any other